saltstack/salt/doc/topics/tutorials/pillar.rst

 values may need to use ``get_secret_value()`` on secret types or compare with ``SecretStr``.

+The execution functions ``pillar.items`` and ``pillar.get`` are exceptions: they return plain Python strings, bytes, dicts, and lists (unwrapped) because the operator explicitly asked for pillar data.
+Other code paths use wrapped in-memory pillar unless they call those functions.

 Pillar is therefore one of the most important systems when using Salt.
 This walkthrough is designed to get a simple Pillar up and running in a few minutes and then to dive into the capabilities of Pillar and where the data is